 The lowest pass rate to be considered in the category of learning support being recommended is 55% in both Reading and Numeracy.

 When a student is identified within the range for learning support or alternate pathways, Federation University may provide opportunity for the student to re-sit the review.
-Students may undertake 2 re-sits of the LLN and Digital Capability review at the discretion of the Education Manager.
+Students may undertake 2 re-sits of the LLN and Digital Capability review at the discretion of the Program Manager.
 Any further re-sits of the LLN and digital capability review will be at the discretion of the Director of Operations.
 Note that the re-sit will be the same set of questions.
 For that reason, question order and question answers will be jumbled.